It’s one of the – for me anyway – annoying/heartbreaking side effects of the meno years.

 This was a tip from a celebrity hairdresser in Sydney who used to do all the big names.

-He told me to buy some pure liquid silica – not a mixture such as a hair, skin and nails formula – but pure silica and start taking it daily.
+He told me to buy some pure liquid silica and take it daily.
+Not a mixture such as a hair, skin and nails formula, but pure silica.
 He said he’d seen phenomenal results in some of his clients whose manes were part of their trademark.

-As an addendum silica supplementation is meant to be a great boon in balancing hormones and many of us become deficient as we enter our 40s and beyond so it’s a good addition for us.
+As an addendum silica supplementation is meant to be a great boon in balancing hormones.
+Many of us become deficient as we enter our 40s and beyond so it’s a good addition for us.
 Additionally, it bonds with minerals and helps transport them to the hair promoting growth and vitality.`

 Results: It definitely did make a difference and it’s something I want to go back to.
-I haven’t done it for a while as I wasn’t able to get my hands on the product I wanted and due to budget restrictions.
+I haven’t done it for a while as I wasn’t able to get my hands on the product I wanted.

 This one is a famous supplement for hair thickening although the actual scientific evidence is a bit thin on the ground.
-To be honest with you I haven’t tried it yet as a supplement for hair per se, but it is a popular ingredient in many shampoos and I have tried it that way.
+To be honest with you I haven’t tried it yet as a supplement for hair per se.
+But it’s a popular ingredient in many shampoos and I have tried it that way.

 Biotin is vitamin B7 and is used by the body to convert macronutrients into energy.
-It’s also known as Vitamin H as it contributes to improving hair, skin and nails.
+It’s often called Vitamin H as it contributes to improving hair, skin and nails.
 A lack of it can contribute to hair loss – a tiny bit of evidence says it may help with this.

-It’s often included in supplements specifically formulated for the above and you can also ingest it via eggs, almonds, cauliflower (have you tried our cauliflower pizza base?) mushrooms, sweet potato, spinach, salmon and organ meats.
+Biotin is often included in supplements specifically formulated for hair health.
+You can also ingest it via eggs, almonds, cauliflower (have you tried our cauliflower pizza base?) mushrooms, sweet potato, spinach, salmon and organ meats.

-We require about 30 micrograms per day and alcohol, smoking, antibiotics and gut issues will all affect your levels of biotin so do a health check.
-It can’t hurt to consume any of the above (though as a vegetarian I baulk at the thought of organ meats!) and there is a tiny bit of evidence to show biotin may assist with hair loss.
+We require about 30 micrograms of biotin per day.
+Alcohol, smoking, antibiotics and gut issues will all affect your levels so do do a health check.
+It certainly can’t hurt to consume any of the above.